-The reduced glare allows the general public to focus on the Heritage fitting while furthering the photogenic quality of the bridge.
-The new lanterns will hang off 140 original outreaches, all located in the exact place as they were when the Bridge was constructed.
+The LED lights were chosen in part because of how long they last, minimizing the risk of smashing the fragile glass top domes when changing lights.
+Two standard 37 Watt Sylvania StreetLED streetlights provide roadway illumination in order to address the original issue of in-effective illumination.
+These are concealed within the light arm structures to reduce glare whilst delivering drivers with a necessarily compliant level of illumination to ensure road safety.
+The reduced glare allows the general public to simply focus on the Heritage fitting while furthering the photogenic quality of the bridge.
+The new lanterns will hang off 132 original outreaches, all located in the exact place as they were when the Bridge was constructed.